Modified and Custom Built Airline Kennels Crates Information

 Plastic peg pet carrier attachments

-ATTENTION: United Air, Northwest Airline, Alaska Air & Horizon ALL require kennels to be secure with metal nuts & bolts, kennels with plastic attachments are no longer accepted by these airlines.
+ATTENTION: United Air, Delta, Northwest Airline, Alaska Air & Horizon ALL require kennels to be secure with metal bolts, kennels with plastic attachments are no longer accepted by these airlines.
 Modify your kennel before flying with our exclusive ONE SIZE FITS all kennel hardware kits.

 Plastic Snap Latches